-This is a list of the herbs we have growing here.
+This is a list of the herbs I have growing here.
 I try to add at least a few of them into each dish I’m making.
-And when putting together a fresh salad, I’ll throw in parsley, chervil, dill, cilantro and basil.
+And when putting together a fresh salad, I’ll throw in parsley, chervil, dill, cilantro or basil.
 Tasty.

 Utilizing the whole vegetable